 Practical Aspects of CO2 Flooding EOR and CO2 Geosequestration

-This 2-day course is a combination of the following popular one-day courses offered by SPE since 2004:
+This course is a combination of the following popular one-day courses offered by SPE since 2004:

 - Geological Sequestration of CO2

 Almost 400 SPE members and others from around the world who have attended these one-day courses have provided valuable feedback for improvement.
 In preparing the new course, the instructors considered this feedback and allocated more time and detail to topics of most interest cited by the attendees.

 This integrated course is based on the SPE Monograph Volume 22, Practical Aspects of CO2 Flooding, published in 2002, and is an outgrowth of the University of Texas Permian Basin / SPE CO2 Conferences and short-courses.
 The co-authors of the monograph presented a review of the monograph at the December 2002 conference.
 The authors’ presentations and the monograph were very well received by the conference attendees, and it is the instructor’s opinion that this course and the monograph should also be very well received by the SPE members outside the Permian Basin area as well.
 The instructors intend to present this course in conjunction with the SPE seminars and conferences, around the world, wherever there is an interest in improving oil recovery from oilfields, by CO2-flooding or by hydrocarbon gas flooding, and in CO2 geosequestration / carbon capture, utilization and storage (CCUS), a topic of growing interest to the SPE members around the world.

 In teaching this course, the instructors plan to: